-Recently my daughter, Hannah, got an awful sunburn.
-We treated her with the proper after-sun care.
+When my daughter, Hannah, got an awful sunburn, we treated her with the proper after-sun care.
 We distracted her with funny stories and silly songs.
-We wished we could have taken her pain from her.
+We wished we could take her pain from her.
 We prayed over her for healing and for the Lord’s touch to be upon her.
-Finally, we reminded her that pain is part of life here on Earth and in Heaven we will have no more of it.
+Finally, we reminded her that pain is part of life here on Earth and that in Heaven we will have no more of it.

-Though I love my brothers and sisters in Christ, I confess it isn’t always easy for me to reach out to those in pain, since it reminds me of great loss.
-Please help me to remember to reach out to others despite my discomfort, knowing that You will provide just what is needed during times of trial.
-Help me to remember that You have already overcome the greatest trial of all, death!
-Help me to spread the good news and hope You’ve given so generously.
+Dear Father, I confess it isn’t always easy for me to reach out to those in pain, since it reminds me of great loss.
+Please help me to remember to reach out to others despite my discomfort, knowing that you will provide just what is needed during times of trial.
+Help me to remember that you have already overcome the greatest trial of all, death!
+Help me to spread the good news and hope you’ve given so generously.
 Please also remind me of the joy that comes from fully celebrating the good news of my friends and family instead of harboring resentment or jealousy.
-In Jesus’ Name, Amen.
+Amen.

-Do you know someone who is hurting today?
+Throughout This Day: Do you know someone who is hurting today?
 Do you know someone who is celebrating?
 What is one thing you can do to stand with them?
-How to help a grieving friend.